 Curriculum resources

-There are a range of curriculum resources that align to this year’s Public Education Week theme: Ignite your potential.
+There are a range of curriculum resources that align to this year’s Public Education Week theme: Inspiring excellence.

 Teachers can consider using the following resources in the classroom and for professional learning during Public Education Week to help engage and connect with this year’s theme.

-High potential and gifted students (HPGS) demonstrate high potential in many areas, and it is essential that schools constantly provide opportunities for students to demonstrate this.
+High potential and gifted students (HPGS) demonstrate high potential in many areas.
+It is essential that schools consistently provide equitable opportunities that inspire students to demonstrate potential.
 These professional learning courses support teachers to find and develop potential in four domains: creative, intellectual, physical and social-emotional.

 - Finding high potential – introduction (staff only)